puppetlabs/puppetserver/documentation/configuration.markdown

 #puppetlabs.services.ca.certificate-authority-disabled-service/certificate-authority-disabled-service
 ~~~

-## Configuring JRuby Version
+## Configuring the JRuby Version

-By default, Puppet Server utilizes a version of the JRuby 1.7.x series, running in a mode which conforms to MRI/Ruby language version 1.9.
-Starting with the Puppet Server 5.0 release, however, it is now possible to configure Puppet Server to instead use a version of the JRuby 9k series (9.x.y.z).
-The specific Ruby language version that each JRuby 9k release conforms to is expected to evolve over time, tracking newer Ruby 2.x language versions.
-For example, the JRuby 9.1.8.0 release conforms to Ruby language version 2.3.1 whereas 9.1.9.0 conforms to Ruby language version 2.3.3.
+By default, Puppet Server uses a version of the JRuby 1.7.x series, running in a mode which conforms to MRI/Ruby language version 1.9.
+Starting with the Puppet Server 5.0 release, however, you can configure Puppet Server to instead use the JRuby 9k series (9.x.y.z).
+The Ruby language version supported by each JRuby 9k release is expected to evolve over time, tracking newer Ruby 2.x language versions.
+For example, the JRuby 9.1.8.0 release conforms to Ruby language version 2.3.1, whereas 9.1.9.0 conforms to Ruby language version 2.3.3.

-Note that the use of JRuby 9k with Puppet Server is still considered somewhat experimental.
-We have not encountered any significant functional issues with it in internal testing so far and the JRuby community is solidly behind it as their base going forward.
-We have, however, observed some [targeted performance regressions](https://github.com/jruby/jruby/issues/4112#issuecomment-242504130) and increased memory usage as compared to the JRuby 1.7 series.
-We hope to see these issues improved upon over time, though, and at some point be able to switch to 9k as the default JRuby for Puppet Server.
+Using JRuby 9k with Puppet Server is still considered somewhat experimental.
+We have not encountered any significant functional issues with it in internal testing so far, and the JRuby community is solidly behind it as their base going forward.
+We have, however, observed some [targeted performance regressions](https://github.com/jruby/jruby/issues/4112#issuecomment-242504130) and increased memory usage compared to the JRuby 1.7 series.

+We hope to see these issues resolved over time, and at some point be able to switch to 9k as the default JRuby.
 In the meantime, we are very interested in hearing about external users' experiences with JRuby 9k and hope to work with the JRuby community to make incremental improvements.

-Note also that with the ability to configure Puppet Server to use JRuby 9k for Ruby language 2.x support, we have also now removed support for the `jruby-puppet.compat-version` setting.
-The JRuby community no longer supports the use of the `compat-version` setting for configuring Ruby language 2.0, which is [effectively broken](https://github.com/jruby/jruby/issues/4613) in the latest version in the JRuby 1.7 series, 1.7.27.
-If the `compat-version` setting is present in your Puppet Server configuration, the puppetserver service will fail to startup with an error message which describes steps you can follow in order to configure the use of JRuby 9k instead.
+With the ability to configure Puppet Server to use JRuby 9k for Ruby language 2.x support, we have also removed support for the `jruby-puppet.compat-version` setting from `puppetserver.conf`.
+The JRuby community no longer supports the `compat-version` setting for configuring Ruby language 2.0, which is [effectively broken](https://github.com/jruby/jruby/issues/4613) as of JRuby 1.7.27.
+If the `compat-version` setting is present in your Puppet Server configuration, the `puppetserver` service exits with an error message that describes steps you can follow in order to configure the use of JRuby 9k instead.

 To provide configurable support for JRuby 1.7 vs. 9k, Puppet Server 5.0 and later packages include both versions of JRuby and their upstream dependencies.
-Because of this, the size of the rpm and deb packages for Puppet Server 5.0 is significantly larger than for the Puppet Server 2.x series - around 30 MB.
+Because of this, the packages are about 30 MB larger than in the Puppet Server 2.x series.

 To change the JRuby version Puppet Server uses, you can edit the init config file.